What is Ethical Hunting?

-Hunting is considered as a safe activity.
+Hunting is a safe activity.
 Most communities require a hunting education class before allowing a person to have a hunting license or tag to purchase.
-As a matter of fact, most states in the US have hunting education laws that educate hunters on the proper and ethical way of hunting.
+Most states in the US have hunting education laws that educate hunters on the proper and ethical way of hunting.

 It Brings People Close to Mother Nature

-In order to be a successful hunter, you need to learn about the outdoors.
-It is important that you recognize animal habits and trails.
+To be a successful hunter, you need to learn about the outdoors.
+You must recognize animal habits and trails.
 To effectively track animals, you need to be aware of your surroundings.
 Hunting brings people closer to Mother Nature because it allows hunters to experience nature first-hand.

 It Provides a Source of Revenue

 Another benefit of hunting is that it provides a source of revenue for many environmental programs in the US.
 Many states use hunting revenues for various purposes.
-For instance, in the residential cost of a deer license in Washington State is 44.90 dollars per person while an elk, deer, cougar and bear license costs 95.50 dollars per person.
+For instance, the residential cost of a deer license in Washington State is 44.90 dollars per person, while an elk, deer, cougar, and bear license costs 95.50 dollars per person.

 ✅ Video – Ecological benefits of hunting